 Authorities say that police went to Harwick’s home in the early hours of Saturday morning in response to calls about a woman screaming.
 They allegedly found her roommate outside, who said they had jumped a wall to escape the home and call for help because Harwick was being assaulted inside.
 Officers then found Harwick lying on the ground under her third-story balcony with blunt injuries consistent with a fall; she died later at a hospital.
-Pursehouse was initially arrested on suspicion of murder on Saturday afternoon before being released on a $2 million bond.
-On Thursday, he was re-arrested and officially charged with murder as well as a count of first-degree residential burglary, with the special circumstance of lying wait, making him eligible for the death penalty.
+Pursehouse was initially arrested on suspicion of murder on February 18 before being released on a $2 million bond.
+He was re-arrested and officially charged with murder a few days later as well as a count of first-degree residential burglary, with the special circumstance of lying wait, making him eligible for the death penalty.

 This post has been updated with additional information.